simeononsecurity/simeononsecurity.ch/content/articles/the-challenges-and-oppurtinities-of-implementing-devsecops-in-your-organization/index.en.md

 Scalability is a significant challenge for any organization managing unanticipated growth or rapid scaling.
 DevSecOps provides solutions to this by applying an ‘automate everything’ principle that promotes monitoring process metrics and identifying growth areas before problems occur.

-The methodology also incorporates modularity into application architecture design, making it easier to create pieces that fit together seamlessly as part of larger systems without compromises on functionality or causing other issues.
+The methodology also incorporates modularity into application architecture design, making it easier to create pieces that fit together smoothly as part of larger systems without compromises on functionality or causing other issues.

 ### 3. Integration with government regulations